fmilhe14/datadog/README.md

 And, in order to get the state of a task, flask application and workers write in a Document oriented database (in our development case, a TinyDB)

+- FYI : Some reports pre aggregated are available in the data/reports folder.

 # How to run the code ?

 In order to launch the API: